jd-xia/blog/_posts/2017-10-19-how-does-ssl-work.md

 ```
 **Note,
-The example is tested in same server.
+This SSLServer and SSLclient application are running on same servers in this example.
-If you want to run in two servers, you need to create two pairs of keystore and trust store.
+If you want to deploy SSLServer and SSLClient applicaiton in different servers, you need to create two pairs of keystore and truststore.
 1. svr_keystore.
 2. svr_truststore.
 (Import the cert from SSLClientSocket Server)
 3. cli_keystore.